2004 Tahoe interior overhaul

 Reaction score

 Well i know it's been a while but I finally got the interior back together.
 It's going in next week to have the seats upholstery done.
-In the mean time, I had to have the cluster rebuilt due to a parasitic draw it was causing.1000014941.jpg
+In the mean time, I had to have the cluster rebuilt due to a parasitic draw it was causing.

 Forum statistics